mojolicious/mojo.js/README.md

 ## Installation

-All you need is a recent Node.js release.
+All you need is Node.js 16.0.0 (or newer).

 ```
-$ npm install -g @mojojs/mojo
+$ npm install @mojojs/mojo
 ```

 ## Getting Started